 - Characteristics of stars

-What Is the Best Study Strategy to Get a Passing Score on the Praxis II Content Knowledge for Earth and Space Sciences Exam?
+What Is the Best Study Strategy to Get a Passing Score on the Praxis Content Knowledge for Earth and Space Sciences Exam?

-Because the Praxis II Earth and Space Sciences: Content Knowledge exam is so heavily focused on a broad range of subject fundamentals, prospective participants will be best served by focusing their study efforts on a review of these fundamentals through a study guide.
+Because the Praxis Earth and Space Sciences: Content Knowledge exam is so heavily focused on a broad range of subject fundamentals, prospective participants will be best served by focusing their study efforts on a review of these fundamentals through a study guide.
 In order to reproduce their knowledge of these fundamentals on selected-response questions, they will also want to utilize a set of flashcards to drill that fundamental information into their memories.